kcajheish/operating-system-note/memory.md

     - V
         - Valid, whether address translation is valid or not
 - Some entries in TLB are reserved for os kernel.
 A wired register is used to store how many such entries exist

+## Policy

+Replacement policy
+- OS has to decided which page in physical memory to evict when OS is running out of memory.
+    - It indicates that free page list doesn’t have any more free page.
+- When choosing a policy, we likes to maximize cache hits and minimize cache miss

+Cache management
+- Average memory access time
+    - $AMAT = T_M + P_m*T_D$
+        - $T_M$: cost of  memory access
+        - $P_m$: probability of cache miss
+        - $T_D$: cost of disk access
+    - Since the cost of disk access is so high, we likes to minimize $P_m$
+        - Usually, $T_D$ in 10 ms and $T_M$ in 100 ns
+- Cold start miss
+    - When cache is empty, cache miss will happen definitely

+Policy
+- Optimal replacement policy
+    - Furthest in the future
+    - Con
+        - You can’t predict the future as OS is for general purpose.
+- FIFO
+    - First in first out
+    - Page at the tail of the queue is evicted
+    - con:
+        - Low cache hit rate
+            -  Page is evicted based on whether it’s first brought into memory rather than how those page is used
+- Random
+    - Choose a random page in the cache
+    - Cache hit rate depends on luck of the draw
+- LRU
+    - Least recently used
+    - If a page has been accessed in the near past, it’s likely to access that page again in the future
+- LFU
+    - Least frequently used
+    - Pages which aren’t accessed frequently should be evicted

+Workload example
+- When cache size is big enough to hold every page, which policy is chosen doesn’t matter.
+- When workload is random, optimal strategy is the best
+- When workload has locality(e.g. 80% of references targets 20% of pages), optimal and LRU work best
+- When workload is sequential(e.g. access page 1, 2, 3,… 100 in order), random and optimal work best.
+- Note than random doesn’t have weird corner case.

+Historical algo
+- Hardware can update time field to current in memory when memory is accessed.
+To replace least recently used page, simply scan through time field of all page and pick the oldest
+    - con: cost is expensive. e.g. for 4 GB memory size and 4KB page size, there are million of pages which are a lot to scan even for modern CPU

+Approximate algo
+- Clock algorithm
+    - Use clock hand to point to a page, check it reference bit.
+If $reference bit = 1$, page has been used recently.
+Set it to zero and move to the next bit until a zero reference bit is found and return that page.

+Dirty Page
+- Hardware set dirty bit(modified bit) when page is changed
+- Eviction is first made to page that is clean.

+Page selection: it determines when page is brought to memory
+- Demanding page
+    - Load page into memory when OS requires it
+- Prefetching
+    - Predict the use of page and load it into memory

+How page is written to disk
+- Clustering or grouping
+    - Collect pending writes and write them to disk
+        - It efficient because structure of disk lets large single write more efficient

+Thrashing
+- It happens when memory demand of the process is more than what is available
+- Admission control
+    - Only allows subset of process to subscribe to memory
+- Out of memory killer
+    - Daemon chooses a memory intensive process and kills it